 Babs by Fab-LU, looks like Bild Lilli and wears a black and white striped swimsuit has boyfriend named Billy, was sold in a tube like Bild Lilli.

 Polly by Valentine aka “the why me” doll because of her sad expression.
 She has an heart with an arrow on her back to indicate she is made by Valentine.
+She is hard to find and expensive because her unique look makes her popular with collectors.

-Debbie Drake poseable fitness celebrity doll, and Polly Play Pose made by unknown Japanese maker.
+Polly Play Pose made by unknown Japanese maker.
 Polly Play Pose has joints.
 There is no trademark visible on her back or neck.

 Cragstan Clones “Fashion Model Doll with Twistable Waist”